Simple ancient Taoist exercise that saves lives

 One of the notable beneficiaries of the exercise is surgeon Xu Dafu from Taiwan.
 Watch his interview – Taoist exercise that saved the medical doctor his life.

 In addition, in the video demonstration below, you are given the instruction to get the exercise started immediately.
-It is important to perform the movements with accuracy to enhance effectiveness of the exercise.
+This is what you do:

 Begin by standing firmly with feet apart at shoulder width.